BENEFITS OF MEMBERSHIP

 Our joining process works in a fast and efficient way: a short and informal interview takes place and, if needed, there may be some simple follow-ups.
 The whole process can take only a matter of days – gone are mandatory play-ins that take weeks to organise or a long wait for a decision!
 We want potential members to ask all the necessary questions and then feel that our welcome is as warm and the array of opportunities for golf as well as social events will provide new friends in what is a game – and a club – for life.

 If HGC membership is a good idea for you, why not fill in the attached application form and return it to the HGC office by hand, by post, by fax or by scanning the document and sending as an email attachment.

 We look forward to hearing from you.
-Or feel free to either phone or email our General Manager, Mark Smith, with any further questions: email@example.com; Tel: 020 8455 0203
+Or feel free to either phone or email our General Manager, Mark, or our Assistant Manager, Tom, with any further questions: email@example.com and firstname.lastname@example.org; Tel: 020 8455 0203

 HOW TO JOIN

 The process for membership is deliberately quick and simple with a five-stage procedure:

 - Potential new members fill in the application form;

 - The chair of the Club’s Membership Committee then considers the applicant’s details and candidates are asked to attend an informal interview with a small number of Club members;

 - If necessary, nine holes of golf are arranged with the prospective member and other members to establish golfing ability and knowledge of etiquette.
 Those with a proven golf handicap may skip this stage, while beginners may be asked to commit to a series of lessons;